‘The deals are just horrible’: Shoppers say a lack of holiday discounts has dampened spending

 In the meantime, many consumers say the lack of big discounts has made them more deliberate.
 Some are forgoing impulse purchases and putting off nonnecessities like big-screen TVs and new sneakers until they find deals they deem worthwhile.

-Americans are expected to spend an average $648 on gifts this holiday season, less than they did the previous two years, according to the National Retail Federation.
+Americans are expected to spend an average of $648 on gifts this holiday season, less than they did the previous two years, according to the National Retail Federation.
 The trade group forecasts that overall holiday spending will rise as much as 10.5 percent to a record $859 billion this year, though economists say at least some of those gains will be the result of higher prices.

 Thai Fong, an actor in Los Angeles, hit up the local outlet mall on Black Friday like he always does.
 But unlike previous years, when he’d leave with armloads of bags, he bought only two things: An Adidas T-shirt and boxers at the Gap.